Okpainmo/fast-django-backend-template/README.md

 - Simple & Intuitive – Less boilerplate, more productivity.
 Great for building clean and maintainable APIs.

 > Django Ninja is heavily inspired by **FastAPI** and shares several core concepts, but it's built to work seamlessly within the Django ecosystem.
+I consider it to be like having the best of both worlds - Enjoying the robustness of Django(especially the speed that it's pre-configured setups provides), while still making the best of the simplicity and control that FastAPI affords.

 ## Working Environment Support.